ATP Marrakech

 Men’s Doubles

-Andrea Vavassori and Marcelo Demoliner are the current champions in the doubles event at the Grand Prix Hassan II tennis tournament after beating Lucas Miedler and Alexander Erler 6-4, 3-6, 12-10 in the doubles final in 2023.
+Andrea Vavassori and Marcelo Demoliner are the current champions in the doubles event after beating Lucas Miedler and Alexander Erler 6-4, 3-6, 12-10 in the doubles final in 2023.

 Horia Tecau currently holds the record for most doubles titles with three doubles titles to his name (2010, 2011, and 2014).

-The below list of winners and runner-ups in the men’s doubles goes back to 2012.
+The below list of past winners and runners-up in the men’s doubles goes back to 2012.
 For a full list, check out the official ATP Tour website.

 2023Andrea Vavassori and Marcelo DemolinerLucas Miedler and Alexander Erler6-4, 3-6, 12-10